reimagined/resolve/benchmarks/README.md

 yarn benchmark:load-events --db=myeventstore --eventTypes=EVENT_TYPE1,EVENT_TYPE2
 ```

-The `db` parameter is the name of the postgresql schema in your database.
+The `db` parameter is the name of the PostgreSQL schema in your database.

 ### *saveEvent* benchmark

-In this benchmark events are consequentially saved to the database.
+In this benchmark, events are sequentially saved to the database.
 The total and average times of event saving are measured.

-The event types and aggregate distribution, the event size and the total number of events are configured via specification file.
+The event types and aggregate distribution as well as the event size and the total number of events are configured via a specification file.
-It may be used to fill eventstore with specific events, e.g. events that belong to the same aggregate.
+It may be used to fill an event store with specific events, e.g. events that belong to the same aggregate.

-The benchmark can be run on empty eventstore or on the eventstore that already contains some events
+The benchmark can be run on an empty event store or on an event store that already contains some events
-(including events from the previous benchmark runs).
+(including events from previous benchmark runs).

 Example of running the benchmark:
 ```
 yarn benchmark:save-event --db=myeventstore --clear=true --spec=./eventstore/event-spec.example.json
 ```

-The `--clear=true` option is used to clear the eventstore before running the benchmark.
+The `--clear=true` option is used to clear the event store before running the benchmark.

-The `--create=true` option is used to create a new eventstore.
+The `--create=true` option is used to create a new event store.